maihd/raylib-beef/README.md

 	- Type related functions.
 Donot remove function bindings.
 - Use this project as based/starter project for gamedev with Beef
 	- See [beef-gamedev](https://github.com/maihd/beef-gamedev)

+## Changes from origin
+- Raylib 5.0
+- Extensions for types
+- Vectors swizzles
+- Vectors operators with component-wise operations
+- Distinct Quaternion from Vector4 (in Beef we have convert operator, so distinct type make better programming experience)

 # Quick Start *(using Beef IDE)*
 1. **Download** raylib-beef.zip **FROM RELEASE PAGE** and extract raylib-beef folder from that zip file to: **C:\Program Files\BeefLang\BeefLibs**